-Always check with local building codes and an architect prior to constructing.
-Follow all building codes that apply in your area.
-Since there are many different variables one can encounter on an installation project, it is your responsibility to test the material for suitability for your project prior to constructing.
-Follow all manufacturers' installation instructions for the individual products used on the project.
-If any building codes or manufacturers installation instructions contradict or differ from information provided by AdvantageLumber.com, contact us for written clarification prior to starting your project.
+Always check with an architect and local building codes prior to starting your project.
+Follow all codes that apply to your area.
+Follow all manufacturers’ instructions for the individual products used in the project.
+If the manufacturers’ instructions contradict your local building codes or differ from information provided by AdvantageLumber.com, contact us for written clarification prior to starting your project.

 Tongue & Groove Porch Decking